shanefagan/linux-packaging/README.md

 1. Really massive barrier to entry for new developers.
 Since it's a whole OS you are in control of most devs have a hard time getting over the barrier.
 2. Since it's running in a container, the filesystem is walled off so you have to juggle with volumes and the like.
 For most app devs it's not very intuitive but it's amazing for service devs

+## Flatpak

+Flatpak is a competitor to Snap package made by the Linux community.
+There are a good few differences.
+Flatpak runs on the basis of SDKs, anyone can make an SDK, some examples include Freedesktop, Gnome and KDE.
+Whereas Snap usually is running images based on Ubuntu LTS versions.
+Different approaches for the same problem really.

+Unlike Snap you have to run through a few extra steps to get the Python image working for you.

+First install flathub (a repo for flatpak packages) and the freedesktop platform and sdk

+    flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
+    flatpak install flathub org.freedesktop.Platform//1.6 org.freedesktop.Sdk//1.6

+Then you have to look in the `org.flatpak.AppName.json` file and make sure everything that is required is in there.
+In my example setup.py is used to grab the correct packages needed but sometimes extra stuff like postgres will cause some headaches for dependencies.

+Then build:

+    flatpak-builder build-dir org.flatpak.PackagingDemo.json --force-clean

+Since we have a well designed setup.py file the longest part of the build will be pulling Python and building it.

+### Advantages

+1. Unlike Snap you don't have to wait for versions of Python because you are deciding what to ship with your app
+2. For compiled applications it's an incredible tool
+3. You get exactly what you want in the package
+4. For massive applications with multiple shared dependencies it is ideal, given you can make a target SDK for your system based on a platform of your choosing and develop based on your own tools.

+### Disadvantages

+1. For Python specific applications it's a bit much in comparison to the other options
+2. Has to C/C++ code from scratch rather than taking advantage of pre-built packages (like available in snap)
+3. Very fiddly since it uses json (just my opinion but yml is way more forgiving and IDEs are quite friendly with them instead of json)